lukazorica/portfolio-share/README.md

 # portfolio-share
-A respository used to hold my data anlysis sample projects.
+A respository used to hold my data analysis sample projects.